 Services for Evening and Weekend Students

 Evening and weekend students have access to all the services of the campus and can participate in all student activities.
-The Academic Support Center, library, bookstore, computer labs, Student Services, Registrar, and Student Finance offices all have extended hours to serve your needs.
+The Academic Success Center (ASC), Library, online bookstore, computer labs, Student Services, Registrar, and Student Finance offices all have extended hours to serve your needs.

 Academic Success Center

-The Pennsylvania Metro Registrar's Office is located in room 142 of the Fort Washington campus.
+The Pennsylvania Metro Registrar's Office is located at the Fort Washington campus.
 The Office of the Registrar provides the following academic and administrative services for undergraduate applicants and students throughout the Pennsylvania Metro:

 - Issuing Diplomas